In one his speeches given in May 2012, Peter Boghossian defines atheists:

 Yet multiple atheists activists do indeed claim there is no god.
 So it’s not clear if Boghossian is telling the truth or is simply expressing a common talking point.
 Let’s be charitable and assume the former.
 This would mean such atheists really need to come to grips with what this means.
 If it is true “they just claim there is not sufficient evidence to warrant belief in God,” then they need to be honest with themselves and others and acknowledge their atheism is a personal, subjective opinion.

 Take evidence.
 While many mistakenly think evidence is equivalent to objective reality, it is not.
 Data, detected by our senses, represent objective reality.
 Once the data are sensed, they can then be transformed into evidence by the mind.
 It is the brain which interprets the data and assigns meaning to that data.
 And one form of meaning that can be assigned is to interpret the data as evidence.
 But the data does not become evidence without the input from the mind, which relies on other beliefs, experiences, memories, and assumptions to convert the data into evidence.
-So evidence is a brain-dependent phenomenon.
+In the end, evidence is a brain-dependent phenomenon.
 And this is what nicely explains the empirical fact that evidence rarely generates consensus.
 Even among the atheists themselves, there is no consensus on what data would count as evidence for God.
 Those of us who have asked atheists what type of evidence they need know that the answer you get is dependent on the atheist.
 In other words, what is considered evidence is a matter of taste.

 But Boghossian makes it worse.

 He adds the qualification that this evidence must be “sufficient to warrant belief.”
 And just who gets to speak for the entire human race in telling us all what is and is not “sufficient?”
 Is there a sufficiency-o-meter that can be used to objectively detected “sufficiency?”
-Or do you need some type of [wink, wink] ‘special training’ that enables your brain to stop function as a brain and instead work like a computer?
-Clearly, what is sufficient is a matter of taste.
+Or do you need some type of [wink, wink] ‘special training’ that enables your brain to stop functioning as a brain and instead work like a computer?
+Clearly, what is deemed sufficient is a matter of taste.
 If you are a closed-minded skeptic whose atheism is tied to a political agenda, subtle clues for God’s existence will be far from sufficient.
 You will demand, and need, some type of super-sensational demonstration of A Gap that cannot possibly be explained by natural causes.
 And that’s why so many atheists embrace God-of-the-gap reasoning.
 But who has ever demonstrated that the closed-minded atheist notion of “sufficiency” (= Need A GAP) is the One True Way of approaching reality?

 Boghossian then continues his talk, making a claim that helps to confirm my point.
 He said: